danieledapo/danieledapo.github.io/content/post/jv.md

 draft: true
 ---

-JSON is a really common format and I think it gets the job done 90% of the time.
+JSON is a really common format and I think it works well 90% of the time.
 However, it's not perfect and it lacks some features that would be handy sometimes.